Night trains of Sweden: SJ

-SJ (see above) has won back the contract from 15 December 2024 onwards.
+RDC Deutschland operates a night train between Stockholm to Malmö, Hamburg and Berlin, outbound train EuroNight 345 & train EuroNight 346 return.

 Snälltåget

 Snälltåget operates a seasonal night train between Stockholm, Malmo, Copenhagen, Hamburg and Berlin, outbound 301 & train 300 return.
 (Note: Snälltåget is an open access railway company in Sweden owned by Transdev.)
 In 2024 it operates outbound daily except Saturday between 31 March and 1 November.
 On Fridays the journey is extended to Dresden.
 There are additional trips going to Dresden via Berlin on Wednesdays 27 November, 4 and 11 December.
 In each case the return journeys take place on the following day.

 Snälltåget runs a seasonal night train from Malmö via Lund, Hässleholm, Alvesta, Nässjö, Linköping, Norrköping, Stockholm, and Uppsala, arriving the next morning in Östersund, Undersåker, Åre, Duved, Enafors, and Storlien, outbound train 3920 & train 3921 return, on Wednesday and Saturday evenings.
 The return journey takes place on Thursday and Sunday afternoons from the mountains.
 In 2024 this service is running between 19 June to 29 September 2024.